MicrosoftDocs/learn/learn-pr/wwl-azure/perform-backups-restores/includes/13-explore-sql-server-backups.md

 There are two types of blobs that can be stored in the Microsoft Azure Blob storage service: block and page blobs.
 SQL Server backup can use either blob type depending upon the Transact-SQL syntax used: If the storage key is used in the credential, page blob will be used; if the Shared Access Signature is used, block blob will be used.

 Backup to block blob is only available in SQL Server 2016 or later version.
-We recommend you to backup to block blob instead of page blob if you're running SQL Server 2016 or a later version.
+We recommend you to back up to block blob instead of page blob if you are running SQL Server 2016 or a later version.
 The main reasons are:

 - Shared Access Signature is a safer way to authorize blob access compared to storage key.
-- You can backup to multiple block blobs to get better backup and restore performance and support larger database backup.
+- You can back up to multiple block blobs to get better backup and restore performance and support larger database backup.
 - Block blob is cheaper than page blob.

-When you backup to block blob, the maximum size of the backup is about 12.8 TB.
+When you back up to block blob, the maximum size of the backup is about 12.8 TB.

 ### Limitations

-- Backup to premium storage is not supported.
+- Back up to premium storage is not supported.
 - SQL Server limits the maximum backup size supported using a page blob to 1 TB.
 The maximum backup size supported using block blobs is limited to approximately 200 GB (50,000 blocks \* 4MB MAXTRANSFERSIZE).
 Block blobs support striping to support substantially larger backup sizes (up to 12.8 TB).
 - You can issue backup or restore statements by using TSQL, SMO, PowerShell cmdlets, SQL Server Management Studio Backup or Restore wizard.
 - Creating a logical device name is not supported.
 So, adding URL as a backup device using sp\_dumpdevice or through SQL Server Management Studio is not supported.
 - Appending to existing backup blobs is not supported.
 Backups to an existing blob can only be overwritten by using the WITH FORMAT option.
 However, when using file-snapshot backups (using the WITH FILE\_SNAPSHOT argument), the WITH FORMAT argument is not permitted to avoid leaving orphaned file-snapshots that were created with the original file-snapshot backup.
-- Backup to multiple blobs in a single backup operation is only supported using block blobs and using a Shared Access Signature (SAS) token rather than the storage account key for the SQL Credential.
+- Back up to multiple blobs in a single backup operation is only supported using block blobs and using a Shared Access Signature (SAS) token rather than the storage account key for the SQL Credential.
 - Specifying BLOCKSIZE is not supported for page blobs.
 - Specifying MAXTRANSFERSIZE is not supported for page blobs.
 - Specifying backupset options - RETAINDAYS and EXPIREDATE aren't supported.